python/cpython/Doc/tutorial/modules.rst

 named ``B`` in a package named ``A``.
-Just like the use of modules saves the authors of different modules from having to worry about each other's global variable names, the use of dotted module names saves the authors of multi-module packages like NumPy or the Python Imaging Library from having to worry about each other's module names.
+Just like the use of modules saves the authors of different modules from having to worry about each other's global variable names, the use of dotted module names saves the authors of multi-module packages like NumPy or Pillow from having to worry about each other's module names.

 Suppose you want to design a collection of modules (a "package") for the uniform